 2. Why wouldn’t I hire the person whose experience is more recent?

 3. In a market like this where unemployment is so low, why isn’t this person working?
 Is something wrong with him or her?

-I’m not saying you should take just any job, this is your life and your career we are talking about.
+I’m not saying you should take just any role you come across during your job search, this is your life and your career we are talking about.
 I am saying to start looking right away.
 I interviewed with at least a dozen companies and got offers from all but one (still bitter about that even though I didn’t want the job anyway).
 You can always turn a job down, just make sure it is your choice.